EstefaniaCC/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

 <p style="font-family:Roboto; font-size: 18px;" align=justify>Hello!
-My name is Estefania Coronado and I am an Expert Researcher in the Wireless and Networked Systems Unit at Fondazione Bruno Kessler (Italy).
+My name is Estefania Coronado and I am an Expert Researcher in the Smart Networks and Services (SENSE) Unit at Fondazione Bruno Kessler (Italy).
 In 2018 I completed my PhD at the Univ. of Castilla-La Mancha (Spain) on multimedia distribution over SD-WLANs.
 I received the M.Sc. degrees in Computer Engineering and Advanced Computer Technologies in 2014 and 2015 from the same university.
 I have published around 20 papers in international journals and conferences.
 My research interests include wireless and mobile communications, 5G systems, SDN/NFV and AI-enabled network management.</p>